PortableWeb

 Self-contained

 A bundle carries everything it needs.
 No CDN dependency.
 No broken script tags in five years.
 No surprise network calls.
-Bundles are the unit of preservation.
+The bundle is the unit of preservation.

 Sandboxed

-No filesystem access, no surveillance APIs, network off by default.
-Storage scoped per bundle.
-Permissions declared upfront in the manifest, enforced by the viewer.
+No filesystem access, network off by default, storage scoped per bundle.
+Permissions are declared upfront in the manifest and enforced by the viewer, deny-by-default.

 Archival

-Each spec version freezes a stable subset of web features.
+Each spec version freezes a stable subset of the web platform.
 A v1.0 bundle renders identically in any v1.0 viewer, indefinitely.
-New features ship in v2.0; old bundles don't break.
+New features ship in new versions; old bundles never break.

 Owned